souvick77-j/souvick77-j/README.md

 # 💫 About Me:
-I'm currently working on: A project involving predictive modeling for student performance using machine learning algorithms.<br>I'm looking to collaborate on: Open-source data science projects or building a simple AI-powered web application.<br>I'm looking for help with: Optimizing deep learning models for efficiency and understanding advanced neural network architectures.<br>I'm currently learning: PyTorch, natural language processing (NLP) techniques, and big data technologies like Spark.<br>Ask me about: Python programming, data visualization with Matplotlib/Seaborn, or the basics of supervised vs. unsupervised learning.<br>Fun fact: The amount of data generated globally is expected to exceed 180 zettabytes by 2025
+I'm currently working on: A project involving predictive modeling for student performance using machine learning algorithms.<br>I'm looking to collaborate on: Open-source data science projects or building a simple AI-powered .<br>I'm looking for help with: Optimizing deep learning models for efficiency and understanding advanced neural network architectures.<br>I'm currently learning: PyTorch, natural language processing (NLP) techniques, and big data technologies like Spark.<br>Ask me about: Python programming, data visualization with Matplotlib/Seaborn, or the basics of supervised vs. unsupervised learning.<br>Fun fact: The amount of data generated globally is expected to exceed 180 zettabytes by 2025

 ## 🌐 Socials: